xdcrawley/GroupFinalProject/Product Development.md

 Classification Model (e.g., Decision Tree or Logistic Regression) – classifies each trip as Efficient or Inefficient, allowing users to visualize and compare route performance.

 Together, these models enable EcoRoute AI to make data-driven recommendations for greener, cost-effective transportation.

+MODEL OVERVIEW

+AI Techniques Used:

+Supervised Learning (Regression & Classification)

+Feature importance analysis to identify which conditions impact fuel usage the most.

+Training Data Acquisition / Simulation:
+The model is trained using either:

+Open datasets on vehicle fuel consumption (e.g., UCI or Kaggle), or

+Simulated datasets created by varying route parameters such as distance, traffic level, and elevation to generate realistic trip records (100–500 samples).

+Target Audience:

+Everyday drivers seeking to save on fuel and drive sustainably

+Delivery companies or ride-sharing fleets aiming to reduce operational costs

+Smart mobility researchers and students exploring sustainable AI applications